Israeli army tells Palestinians to evacuate parts of Rafah

 Khan Younis has been mostly destroyed by Israel's assault there and fighting with Hamas.
 There are also unexploded munitions in the area.
 Meanwhile, the region of al-Mawasi borders the sea and is lacking basic humanitarian services, including access to health care, water and fuel for generators or power.

-For months, Israel has threatened to launch its ground offensive in Rafah, where almost half of Gaza's 2.2 million population are sheltered.
-Prime Minister Benjamin Netanyahu says it is the only way to defeat Hamas.
+For months, Israel has threatened to launch its ground offensive in Rafah, where more than half of Gaza's 2.2 million population are sheltered.
+Netanyahu says it is the only way to defeat Hamas.
 Israel believes at least four remaining Hamas battalions are still based in Rafah.

 The U.S. and the U.N. have in the past weeks tried to discourage Israel from an incursion.
 Overnight, Israel's Defense Minister, Yoav Gallant, told U.S. Secretary of Defense, Lloyd Austin, in a phone call that "there was no choice left and this meant the start of the Israeli operation in Rafah."